bidutech/clearvanish/README.md

 ##HTTP  proxy
-##### this  Is actually a http  proxy
+##### this  Is actually a http  proxy 实质是http转发
 ####vanish cache clear agnet
-please config the file servers.json  all data in one line ,end by '\n'
+pease config the file servers.json  all data in one line ,end by '\n'
 ####build

 install the go runtime